Understanding ad position and Ad Rank

 Because of the diversity of websites on the Google Display Network, average position may be less useful in optimizing for performance on this network.
 If you want to measure performance on the Display Network, we recommend focusing on metrics such as conversions and return on investment (ROI).
 Read more on how to evaluate ad performance on the Display Network.

 How ads cycle through the search result pages

 Ads cycle through the search result pages based on their Ad Rank.
 The ad with the highest Ad Rank appears in the first eligible position on the search results page.
 The ad with the second-highest Ad Rank appears beneath it, and so on down the page.

 When a customer browses to subsequent search result pages (for example, they click Next to see additional pages of search results), the following two rules typically apply for which ads are eligible to show where:

-- "Other" placement (side or bottom of the page): The side and bottom of a search results page is recorded as "Other" in your AdWords statistics, and can show up to 8 ads.
-Typically, ads that haven't previously appeared in the side or bottom placements are eligible to appear in the side or bottom.
-For example, if an ad appeared on the side of Page 1, it typically won't appear on the side for Page 2 or later.
+- "Other" placement (bottom of the page): The bottom of a search results page is recorded as "Other" in your AdWords statistics.
+Only ads that haven't previously appeared in the top positions are eligible to appear in the bottom.

 Where to find your average ad position